jax-ml/jax/docs/new_docs/101/transformations.md

 Each call differentiates the branch actually taken, giving exactly the piecewise derivative you'd write by hand.
-Even loops whose trip count depends on the data are fine — here's differentiating through Newton's method for square roots, where the number of iterations depends on the input:
+Even loops whose trip count depends on the data are fine.
+Here's differentiating through Newton's method for square roots, where the number of iterations depends on the input:

 ```{code-cell}